hphelion/documentation/commercial/GA1/commercial.install-GA-tempest-tests.md

 ### Run only the tests matching a series of white and blacklists.

-To do so customize the content of `/opt/stack/tempest/tests2skip.txt`.
+Whitelist is applied first.
+The blacklist is executed against the set of tests returned by the whitelist.

+* If whitelist is empty, all available tests are fed to blacklist.
+* If blacklist is empty, all tests from whitelist are returned.

 Documentation on the format of white and black-lists is available at http://git.openstack.org/cgit/openstack/tripleo-image-elements/tree/elements/tempest/tests2skip.py#n24.

 ### Include all API tests

-A good selection would only run api tests, and exclude tests that are less relevant for deployment validation, such as negative, admin, cli and thirdparty (EC2) tests:
+A good selection would only run API tests, and exclude tests that are less relevant for deployment validation, such as negative, admin, cli and thirdparty (EC2) tests:

 		+tempest\.api\.*

 ### Exclude all admin and negative tests

-.*[Aa]dmin.*
-.*[Nn]egative.*
+		*[Aa]dmin.*
+		*[Nn]egative.*

 ### Exclude CLI and third party tests

 		tempest\.cli.*
 		tempest\.thirdparty\.*

-### Run only the tests for certain services, and exclude specific features: tempest allows doing this via its configuration file.
+### Run only the tests for certain services, and exclude specific features

+Tempest allow you to test specific services and features using tempest.conf.sample configuration file, `tempest.conf.sample`.

 A sample configuration file with inline documentation is deployed under `/opt/stack/tempest/etc/tempest.conf.sample`.